autonomys/subspace-docs/protocol_versioned_docs/version-gemini-1a-2022-may-31/farm/farming.md

 Below are some helpful samples:

-- `./FARMER_FILE_NAME --base-path /path/to/data farm ...` : will store data in `/path/to/data` instead of default location
+- `./FARMER_FILE_NAME farm --custom-path /path/to/data ...` : will store data in `/path/to/data` instead of default location
-- `./FARMER_FILE_NAME --base-path /path/to/data wipe` : erases everything related to farmer if data were stored in `/path/to/data`
+- `./FARMER_FILE_NAME wipe --custom-path /path/to/data` : erases everything related to farmer if data were stored in `/path/to/data`
-- `./NODE_FILE_NAME --base-path /path/to/data --chain gemini-1 ...` : start node and store data in `/path/to/data` instead of default location
+- `./NODE_FILE_NAME --base-path /path/to/data --chain testnet ...` : start node and store data in `/path/to/data` instead of default location
-- `./NODE_FILE_NAME purge-chain --base-path /path/to/data --chain gemini-1` : erases data related to the node if data were stored in `/path/to/data`
+- `./NODE_FILE_NAME purge-chain --base-path /path/to/data --chain testnet` : erases data related to the node if data were stored in `/path/to/data`

 Examples:
 ```bash